metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 4. Set **Field Type** to "Category" and **Filtering on this field** to "A list of all values."
 5. Click the button **Re-scan this field** in the bottom.

-### I cannot force Metabase to sync or scan using the API
+<h2 id="cant-force-with-api">I cannot force Metabase to sync or scan using the API</h2>

 Metabase syncs and scans regularly, but if the database administrator has just changed the database schema, or if a lot of data is added automatically at specific times, you may want to write a script that uses the [Metabase API][api-learn] to force sync or scan to take place right away.
 [Our API][metabase-api] provides two ways to do this: